Last updated on : 08 Jul, 2025

 Read time : 11 min

-The benefits of capsicum, also known as bell peppers or chilli peppers, are wide.
-It is a versatile vegetable rich in vitamins, minerals, and antioxidants, capsicum can provide numerous benefits when incorporated into a balanced diet.
-In this article, we will explore the various uses, benefits, and potential side effects of capsicum.
+The benefits of capsicum—commonly known as bell peppers or chilli peppers—are wide-ranging and impressive.
+This vibrant vegetable is not only a staple in cuisines across the globe but also a nutritional powerhouse.
+Rich in vitamins, minerals, and antioxidants, capsicum can provide a host of health benefits when incorporated into a balanced diet.

 Capsicum is an exceptional source of essential vitamins and minerals.
-To convince you further about the benefits of capsicum, consider this – a cup of raw red bell pepper provides more than 150% of the recommended daily intake of vitamin C!
-Undoubtedly a powerhouse of nutrients, capsicum is not just limited to vitamin C; it is also rich in vitamins A, B6 and K, along with folate and potassium.
+To convince you further about the benefits of capsicum, consider this: a cup of raw red bell pepper provides more than 150% of the recommended daily intake of vitamin C, A powerful antioxidant that supports immunity, skin health, and more!

 Did You Know?